-When a child has made a disclosure, the member of staff/volunteer should;
+When a student has made a disclosure, the member of staff/volunteer should;

-- record on My Concern as soon as possible after the conversation. - not destroy the original notes in case they are needed by a court; - record the date, time, place and any noticeable non-verbal behaviour and the words used by the child; - draw a diagram to indicate the position of any injuries if relevant; and - record statements and observations rather than interpretations or assumptions
+- record as soon as possible after the conversation on MyConcern.
+If MyConcern is unavailable use the pink record of concern sheet. - not destroy the original notes in case they are needed by a court; - record the date, time, place and any noticeable non-verbal behaviour and the words used by the child; - use the available diagram on MyConcern or draw a diagram to indicate the position of any injuries if relevant; and - record statements and observations rather than interpretations or assumptions